titusdecali/dripdotdesign/_drafts/the-best-keychains-for-men.md

 ### Micro USB NomadKey

 This little tool is not a keychain but a functional companion to complement your keychain.

 If your smartphone operates on Android, you will thank us.

 The NomadKey will allow you to connect your phone to any USB port.
-Use it to recharge your device to transfer data.
-With the help of an adaptor, you could even use the NomadKey with your iPhone.
+Use it to charge your device or to transfer data.

 [https://huckberry.com/store/nomad/category/p/16314-micro-usb-nomadkey](https://huckberry.com/store/nomad/category/p/16314-micro-usb-nomadkey "https://huckberry.com/store/nomad/category/p/16314-micro-usb-nomadkey")